HSodhani/shoe-store-SEO/README.md

 # shoe-store-SEO
-practicing google analytics and SEO on a website
+practicing google analytics and SEO on a website.
+(Work in progress)

 # Who do I talk to in case of any issue❓
 Get in touch on [Facebook](https://www.facebook.com/hsodhani1), [linkedin](https://www.linkedin.com/in/hardiksodhani/) or [Email](mailto:hardik.sodhani@gmail.com)